 It received its US premiere in April 2010 at the Irish Arts Center.

-Another version exists with string orchestra accompaniment.
+Another version exists with orchestra accompaniment.